 HIPAA is a sectorial regulation that protects identifiable health information by implementing organisational and technical measures.
 DPbD is a more general rule, but it is also applicable to personal health data and mandates the implementation of organisational and technical measures, as well.
 Both rules are obligations in their legal systems.
 The common problem is the need to better protect personal health data in a digital world by the use of safeguards.
 It is interesting to understand whether or not an e-health technology may be used in both the EU and the US systems.
-Particular attention will be given to the similarities and differences of privacy and data protection concepts and their principles (e.g. informational privacy vs. data protection, personal information vs. personal data, notice vs. privacy policy, etc.).
+Particular attention will be given to the similarities and differences of privacy and data protection, personal information vs. personal data, notice vs. privacy policy, etc.).